SSWConsulting/SSW.Rules.Content/rules/do-your-validation-with-exit-sub/rule.md

 ```

 ::: bad
-Figure: Bad example - using nested if for validation
+Figure: Bad example - Using nested if for validation

 :::